-Page Nelson is a Lincoln-based Solicitors who specialise in conveyancing law, making a will, Energy Performance Certificates, re-mortgaging, and residential and commercial property.
+Page Nelson is a Lincoln-based Solicitors who specialise in conveyancing law, making a will, re-mortgaging, residential and commercial property.

 Emily joined Page Nelson in 2006 and has over 10 years’ experience working in conveyancing, wills, probate and lasting powers of attorney.
 She is currently studying with CILEx Law School to qualify as a Chartered Legal Executive Lawyer.